sourcegraph/handbook/content/engineering/distribution/managed/upgrade_process.md

 # Upgrading a managed instance

+Managed instances configuration is tracked in [`deploy-sourcegraph-managed-instances`](https://github.com/sourcegraph/deploy-sourcegraph-managed).
+For basic operations like accessing an instance for these steps, see [managed instances operations](operations.md).

 - [Walkthrough video](#walkthrough-video)
 - [1) Add a banner indicating scheduled maintenance is in progress](#1-add-a-banner-indicating-scheduled-maintenance-is-in-progress)
 - [2) Mark the database as ready-only](#2-mark-the-database-as-ready-only)